coredns/coredns.io/content/blog/corefile.md

 ~~~

 Note that most specific zone wins when a query comes in, so any `example.org` queries are going
-through the middleware defined for `example.org` above.
+through the plugin defined for `example.org` above.
 The rest is handled by `.`.

 ## Reverse Zones